cylc/cylc-doc/src/reference/config/writing-platform-configs.rst

    +       [[[meta]]]
    +           description = "Background job on a desktop system"

-If a user wants to run a job on their local desktop, eg. "desktop123", they should
+If a user wants to run a job on their local desktop, e.g. "desktop123", they should
 set:

    .. code-block:: cylc